dougpark/64zbit.com_pelican/content/Publish Pelican Webserver.md

 Which allows you to execute the command from a hotkey.

-## Copy all files to remote webserver
+## Copy all files to remote web server

 If you want to manually upload the files then here is a good use of the `scp` command.